 What is hypopituitarism in children?

-Hypopituitarism means that the pituitary gland is not working normally.
-The pituitary
+Hypopituitarism means that the pituitary gland is not producing enough hormones.
+The

-gland is a pea-sized gland located at the base of the brain.
-It’s the master endocrine
+pituitary gland is a pea-sized gland located at the base of the brain.
+It’s the master

-gland in the body.
-The pituitary gland normally releases as many as 8 different hormones.
+endocrine gland in the body.
+The pituitary gland normally releases as many as 8 different

-These hormones control growth, metabolism, blood pressure, and other body processes.
+hormones.
+These hormones control growth, metabolism, blood pressure, and other body

-The effects of hypopituitarism may be slow over time.
-Or they may be sudden.
+processes.
+The effects of hypopituitarism may happen slowly over time, or they can

 What causes hypopituitarism in a child?

-In children, hypopituitarism is often caused by one of the below:
+In children, hypopituitarism is often caused by one of the following:

 The condition may be present at birth (congenital).
 Often no exact cause can be found.